 As discussed above, the programmatic design includes attention to safety for the residents and surrounding community.
-BDS Staff recommended a condition of approval that requiring identified Police Bureau Crime Prevention elements be incorporated into the design of the project.
-The Hearings Officer concurs in this recommendation.
+The Hearings Officer included a condition of approval that requiring identified Police Bureau Crime Prevention elements be incorporated into the design of the project.
+The City Council concurs that this condition is necessary.

 The rules for residency in the facility will be enforced by a residential assistant.
 Applicant proposed, with participation with the PNA, to develop a GNA.
-BDS Staff recommended a condition of approval requiring Applicant, Bridge Meadows, and PNA to work together to develop a tool for communicating, problem-solving, and providing updates on the programs and services that benefit Portsmouth residents.
-The Hearings Officer finds Applicant's proposal to be consistent with PNP Policy 3.
+The Hearings Officer included a condition of approval requiring Applicant, Bridge Meadows, and PNA to work together to develop a tool for communicating, problem-solving, and providing updates on the programs and services that benefit Portsmouth residents.
+The City Council finds Applicant's proposal to be consistent with PNP Policy 3.